zeidzen/Zero-Shot-Calssification/README.md

 ## Overview of Microservices

 The Python microservice is a versatile tool for text classification using BERT-based models.
 It can efficiently categorize input text into predefined classes or labels.
 With support for both single sentences and batches of sentences, it offers flexibility for a wide range of text classification tasks.
-The microservice's core functionality includes tokenization, prediction, and probability scoring, making it a valuable asset for enhancing natural language understanding and classific
+The microservice's core functionality includes tokenization, prediction, and probability scoring, making it a valuable asset for enhancing natural language understanding and classific.

 ![image](https://github.com/zeidzen/Zero-Shot-Calssification/assets/36964163/378c9be7-b323-49d9-aed4-998fbd26f920)